PrefectHQ/prefect/docs/tutorials/orchestration.md

 </div>

 !!! note "Set the `PREFECT_API_URL` for your server"
-    Note the message to set `PREFECT_API_URL` &mdash; configuring the URL of your Prefect Orion server or Prefect Cloud makes sure that you're coordinating flows with the correct API instance.
+    Note the message to set `PREFECT_API_URL` &mdash; configuring the URL of your Prefect server or Prefect Cloud makes sure that you're coordinating flows with the correct API instance.

-    Go to your terminal session and run this command to set the API URL to point to the Prefect Orion instance you just started:
+    Go to your terminal session and run this command to set the API URL to point to the Prefect server instance you just started:

     <div class='terminal'>
     ```bash